 Part 3 - Summary of Common Linux Commands (Ubuntu)

-Linux is the foundational OS for operations, development, cloud, containers, automation, and AI engineering.
-This article summarizes common and practical Linux commands for Ubuntu users.
+Linux is the foundational OS for Ops, Dev, Cloud, Containers, Automation, and AI engineering.
+This article summarizes common commands for Ubuntu users for daily operations, system management, and troubleshooting.

-Linux is the foundational operating system for operations, development, cloud computing, containers, automation, and AI engineering practices.
-For users working with Ubuntu, mastering common commands is essential for daily operations, system administration, and troubleshooting;
+Linux is the foundational operating system for Operations, Development, Cloud Computing, Containers, Automation, and AI engineering practices.
+For users using Ubuntu, mastering common commands is essential for daily operations, system management, and troubleshooting;

-This article compiles a summary of common and practical Linux commands, suitable for daily learning and reference.
+This article organizes a summary of common and practical Linux commands, suitable as a reference for daily learning and queries

 Commands